 1. Why did you start food blogging?

 I’ve always loved sharing my kitchen chronicles as I would call them in my IG stories, with my family and friends on my personal page.
 It was always such a fun thing to do.
-In addition, I would always help my mum out in the kitchen – tbh, I never knew I was soaking up so much from her during those times.
+In addition, I would always help my mum out in the kitchen – to be honest, I never knew I was soaking up so much from her during those times.
 I never had the intentions to ever start a food blog.
-However, as time progressed and I started to do it more frequently many encouraged me to progress and do more.
+However, as time progressed and I started to cook more frequently many encouraged me to take it further and do more.
 After years of saying no, and “I will never have a separate IG page for food”, I had to bite my tongue because the joke was on me!
 In March 2020, I started The Seasoned Skillet.
 I can truly say it was one of the best decisions made.
 This short story has taught me two things; nothing happens before it’s time, and your greatest blessings are on the opposite side of fear.

 2. Is The Seasoned Skillet your full-time job?